 Traffic is what keeps a website going.
 In the huge number of sessions or users that come to your website lies a small number of your potential customers who are going to pay you for using your products or services.
 Hence, having huge traffic to your site will lead to the success of your business.

 A lot of people have this question as to what is better, SEO or PPC.
-The answer depends totally on the kind of business you are in, your objectives and the marketplace.
+The answer depends totally on the kind of business you are in, your objectives, and the marketplace.

-SEO is a set of practices that help you achieve quality and quantity of traffic to your website by ranking well on various organic SERPs (search engine results pages).
+SEO is a set of practices that help you achieve the quality and quantity of traffic to your website by ranking well on various organic SERPs (search engine results pages).
 Read our blog on What is SEO.

 When to use SEO?